-In the Board's view, conducting the assessment of a proposed modification as a separate screening may be appropriate in circumstances where the modification proposal is sufficiently separate and distinct from the original previously-assessed project and may be considered as a separate but related project.
-Examples of this approach include the NIRB's assessment of the mining of a new deposit proposed in Agnico Eagle's Whale Tail Pit Project (NIRB File No.: 16MN056) and also the proposed mining of a new deposit proposed in TMAC's Phase 2 Hope Bay Belt Project (NIRB File No.: 12MN001).
+In the Board's view, conducting the assessment of a proposed modification as a separate screening or review may be appropriate in circumstances where the modification proposal is sufficiently separate and distinct from the original previously-assessed project and may be considered as a separate but related project.

 In contrast, where a modification proposal is considered to be within the scope of the assessment of the original project, is integrally-linked to the original project, and is not sufficient in scope to be assessed as a stand alone project, the NIRB has clearly rejected the notion that the only mechanism for assessing such modification proposals is for the Board to conduct a separate screening.
-As illustrated in several reconsiderations of Project Certificate terms and conditions conducted by the NIRB to date under Article 12, Section 12.8.2 of the Nunavut Agreement, the Board's reconsideration must necessarily include an assessment of the potential for the proposed modification to result in changes to the ecosystemic and socioeconomic effects previously assessed for the original project, and the assessment required by the NIRB during a reconsideration is no less rigorous than a screening (and in some cases, even a full environmental review).
+12 As illustrated in several reconsiderations of Project Certificate terms and conditions conducted by the NIRB to date under Article 12, Section 12.8.2 of the Nunavut Agreement, the Board's reconsideration must necessarily include an assessment of the potential for the proposed modification to result in changes to the ecosystemic and socioeconomic effects previously assessed for the original project, and the assessment required by the NIRB during a reconsideration is no less rigorous than a screening (and in some cases, even a full environmental review).